ZeShmoutt/Unity-Scene-ScriptableObject/.github/README.md

 * Using Unity's menu bar : `Assets/Create/ZeShmoutt's Assets/Data Containers/Scene Data`
 * In the Project window : `Create/ZeShmoutt's Assets/Data Containers/Scene Data`
-* **Bonus** - By right-clicking a SceneAsset in the Project tab : `Create/ZeShmoutt's Assets/Data Containers/Scene Data from SceneAsset` (and it will automatically assing the selected scene)
+* As a context menu on a SceneAsset : `Create/ZeShmoutt's Assets/Data Containers/Scene Data from SceneAsset`

 ## How to use in your scripts